 How can you prevent your system from Ransomware virus?

-You should be ensure that your antivirus is up to date across all endpoints within the business.
-Keep in mind, AV is based on signatures so new variants may and will slip through the cracks, but this could easily be a first line of defense.
+You should ensure that your antivirus is up to date across all endpoints within the business.
+Keep in mind, AV is based on signatures so new variants may and will slip through the cracks, but this could easily be the first line of defense.
 We have put Malwarebytes vs. Avast head to head to make it easy for you to choose the right software for your needs.

 2Security awareness and educate your staff